 Note: The minimum value will be 1 day otherwise policy will be not be saved.

 - Highlight cards when they are within days of their Deadline (Due Date/Release Date) : A card gets highlighted within the defined number of days of a card Due Date or Release Date starting from today.

-For Example, If you define the number of days in this field as 3, then all the cards that are having Due Date or Release Date in next 3 days from today will be highlighted.
+For Example, If you define the number of days in this field as 3, then all the cards that are having Due Date or Release Date in the next 3 days from today will be highlighted.

-- Default column for card addition: The Board Manager can set the default column (Backlog or custom) for adding card via e-mail or for adding parent or child card via Linked Cards section.
+- Default column for card addition: The Board Manager can set the default column (Backlog or custom) for adding a card via e-mail or for adding parent or child card via Linked Cards section.
 The card will be added to the Backlog or to the desired column selected from the dropdown based on the Option selected – Backlog or Custom.

 - Restrict movement of Parent card: When enabled, it restricts the movement of the parent card from the Associated Parent column to any other column.
 You can define the Associated Parent column for a parent card.
 When this policy is enabled and the parent card moves to the Associated Parent column, it then can’t move to any other column unless all of its child cards are archived or moved to the Done column.
 Read more about Restrict Movement here.

-- Enable auto Movement of Parent card: When enabled, it allows the parent card to automatically move from the Associated Parent column to Next column defined in the same swimlane.
-You can define Associated Parent column for each child card using the Bulk Edit feature.
+- Enable auto Movement of Parent card: When enabled, it allows the parent card to automatically move from the Associated Parent column to the Next column defined in the same swimlane.
+You can define the Associated Parent column for each child card using the Bulk Edit feature.
 Moreover, you can also define the next column of an Associated Parent column via the Column Settings wizard on the Board Editor page.
 With this policy, all the child cards, when get archived or move to the Done column, their parent cards, if placed on the Associated Parent column, will automatically move to the next column.
 Read more about Auto Movement here.